usethesource/rascal/src/org/rascalmpl/courses/WhyRascal/UseCases/CodeAsData/CodeAsData.md

 ---
-title: Code is Data: Analyzing Code with Rascal
+title: "Code is Data: Analyzing Code with Rascal"
 ---